raviriley/agency-jekyll-theme/README.md

 #### Improvements - Up for Grabs

 - multiple language support
+- customizable background coloring for each section
 - ~~custom background images~~

 ## Development

-To set up your environment to develop this theme, clone this repo, then run `bundle install`.
+To set up your environment to develop this theme, [clone this repo](https://github.com/raviriley/agency-jekyll-theme.git), then run `bundle install`.
 To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
 Add pages, documents, data, etc. like normal to test the theme's contents.
-As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.
+As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

 ## License